Amazon.com Inc (AMZN)'s Winning Formula: Financial Metrics and C

 Understanding Amazon.com Inc's Business

-Amazon.com Inc, with a market cap of $1.87 trillion and annual sales of $604.33 billion, is a dominant force in online retail.
-The company's operations are diversified across e-commerce, Amazon Web Services (AWS), advertising services, and more.
-Retail-related revenue accounts for roughly 75% of its total, with AWS contributing around 15%, and advertising services between 5% to 10%.
-Amazon's international operations, particularly in Germany, the United Kingdom, and Japan, make up 25% to 30% of its non-AWS sales.
+Amazon.com Inc, with a market cap of $1.9 trillion and annual sales of $604.33 billion, is a dominant force in online retail and cloud computing.
+Approximately 75% of its revenue comes from retail operations, followed by 15% from Amazon Web Services.
+The company also earns 5% to 10% from advertising services, with the remainder from various other sources.
+Amazon's international operations, led by Germany, the UK, and Japan, account for 25% to 30% of its non-AWS sales.

 Financial Strength Breakdown

-Amazon.com Inc's financial robustness is evident through its Financial Strength rating.
-The company boasts an Interest Coverage ratio of 19.76, significantly above the benchmark of 5 set by investing legend Benjamin Graham.
-Additionally, its Altman Z-Score of 5.32 indicates a strong buffer against financial distress, and a Debt-to-Revenue ratio of 0.22 highlights effective debt management.
+Amazon.com Inc's financial resilience is evident in its Financial Strength rating.
+The company's Interest Coverage ratio stands at an impressive 19.76, significantly above the benchmark set by investing legend Benjamin Graham.
+Additionally, its Altman Z-Score of 5.35 indicates strong protection against financial distress, and a Debt-to-Revenue ratio of 0.22 showcases prudent debt management.

 Profitability and Growth Metrics